Speaking about Jesus to Buddhist friends

 Posted on: 18th August 2020

 The main religion in Cambodia is Buddhism.
-However, there is a significant difference between Buddhism as it is taught, and Buddhism as it is practised.
+However, there is a significant difference between Buddhism as it is taught, and Buddhism as it is practiced.
 Being alert to those differences provides good opportunities to speak about the gospel, as CMS missionary Wim Prins, based in Cambodia with Maaike, explains.

 While pure Theravada Buddhism promotes a cold, atheistic, spirit-less worldview, the common people and even Cambodian monks teach a folk-religion that reflects an optimistic outlook with a ‘spirit-filled’ worldview, including ancestral spirits, gods and angels—‘feathers and all,’ as Martin Luther would say.